The ultimate guide to content marketing in CRM

 If you’re open to it, when would be a convenient time to have a quick meeting over the next week?

-Tactics to optimise CRM with content
+How to optimise your CRM content

-4. Content Marketing.
 Sometimes when a customer is losing interest, it is because they are no longer interested in your products/services.
 When this happens, 93% of B2B marketers recommend content marketing.
 By creating blogs and videos with educational and entertaining content, you can help regain their attention and reinforce the value of your product/service.

-5. Reminder messages.
+This is a critical feature of any CRM content management system.
 If a customer stops making their regular purchases or has failed to re-subscribe, sending a reminder message could be the difference between retaining their business and losing them for good.
 You can set up trigger-based email messages to send reminder messages out to customers that have not purchased for 3 months on an automated basis using most CRM or email marketing platforms (again, we are fans of Moosend).

 The following are examples of ways you can quickly build rapport in a conversation: